 2. Share Facebook-Exclusive Content

 Giving fans something they can only get on your Facebook page incentivizes them to tune in and share your content.
 Try having flash sales, offering special discounts, or holding contests open only to your Facebook fans.
-Use dark posts (a post that will not appear in your Timeline but that is accessible using a direct link you promote elsewhere) created with Power Editor to incentivize fans from other networks and email to Like your Facebook content.
+Use dark posts (a post that will not appear in your Timeline but that is accessible using a direct link you promote elsewhere created with Power Editor to incentivize fans from other networks and email to Like your Facebook content.

 3. Use Custom Audiences to Tap Into Your Existing Networks

 Facebook’s Custom Audiences tool allows you to input a list of contacts (say, your email marketing lists) and target those people with specific ads on Facebook.
-You can use email addresses, phone numbers, Facebook user IDs, or mobile advertiser IDs to get in front of people you’re connected with elsewhere.
+With this Facebook tool, you can use email addresses, phone numbers, Facebook user IDs, or mobile advertiser IDs to get in front of people you’re connected with elsewhere.
 Use this for lead nurturing, to increase Likes on your page, and to offer specific content to the audiences it’s most relevant for, while they’re on Facebook.
 You can also import your email contacts using the Build Audience button on your page to invite them to Like your page.